Ways to wonders

 Elephant riding at Bayon temple is available, but we encourage you not to do this, as it is cruel and very stressful for the elephants.
 Recently one female elephant died from exhaustion, she was literally worked to death.

 Plan to spend $20 to $25 to hire a guide for taxi or tuk-tuk travel.
 Guides provide an overview of what you are about to see, and give you a walking tour of the temples.
-Whatever you choose, agree on prices in advance, charge your camera and bring plenty of water!
+Always agree on prices in advance, charge your camera and bring plenty of bottled water!